drish1001/Opulent/README.md

 For knowing how to get started with the project, click [here](https://github.com/drish1001/Opulent/wiki).
 ## Building Up Code
 To know how to build up the code for the app, click [here](https://github.com/drish1001/Opulent/wiki/Building-Up-Code).
+## Contributing
+Contributers are always welcome.
+To know how you can contribute to this project, click [here](https://github.com/drish1001/Opulent/wiki/Contributing).
+##License
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details